baozi-technology/baozi-web/content/23-11-2019/index.md

 # Selling the software itself

 Free standalone Softwares may be sold the same way as proprietary softwares.
-As said earlier, [nothing forbid it](https://www.gnu.org/philosophy/selling.en.html).
+As said earlier, [nothing forbids it](https://www.gnu.org/philosophy/selling.en.html).
 The most famous example is copies of GNU Emacs, that was [sold by Richard Stallman](https://www.oreilly.com/openbook/opensources/book/stallman.html) back in the time.

 But GNU Emacs was distributed at a time when barely 10% of the global population had access to a very slow internet.
 Today everyone can download it for free.
 Even if you'd lock Emacs and release it as a free trial with a paid option, someone could study the source code and release another version without the lock for free on the Internet.
-It is in practice difficult to enforce a payment.
 All this is legal and encouraged by the FSF.

 That being said, non-technical end-users do not care about software licenses.
 They do not know anything about it.
 If you tell them to pay to use the software, they will just do it.
 But they might feel betrayed if you did not warn them that there were a way around payment.